Penguor/PenguorDocs/docs/Language_Specification/Data_Types/index.md

 ## Data Type Groups

+Data type groups or static data types are a bit like interfaces or type classes in other languages.
 There are different groups for data types.
 The most common ones are `num` for numeric data types and `char` for data types containing characters.

 ## Predefined Data Types